Today we read the last Corinthians 13 chapter of the Apostle Paul’s second letter to the Corinthians and two chapters of Job.

 Esther 3.
 Enter Haman, an Agagite.
 (There was great animosity between the Agagites and the Jews since the time of king Saul.)
 He was great in the kingdom, and everybody bowed down to him – except Mordecai.
 This enraged Haman, so he offered 750 tons of silver to the king’s treasury for being allowed to kill all Jews.
 Fair enough, deal signed and sealed, (and the king’s seal cannot be undone.)

-Today we read one chapter of second Corinthians and the first chapter of Esther.
+Today we read the eighth chapter of the Apostle Paul’s second letter to the Corinthians and the first chapter of Esther.

 July 11: 2 Corinthians 8, Esther 1 (click on the chapter to begin reading)